nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 Asset Tracker enables the concurrent working of GPS and LTE in eDRX and PSM modes when the device is in `RRC idle mode`_.
 The time between the transition of a device from RRC connected mode (data transfer mode) to RRC idle mode is dependent on the network.
-Typically the time ranges between 5 seconds to 70 seconds after the last data transfer on LTE.
+Typically, the time ranges between 5 seconds to 70 seconds after the last data transfer on LTE.
 Sensor and GPS data is sent to the cloud only during the data transfer phase.

 .. nrf9160_gps_lte_end